lhq5520/Mountify/README.md

 useParams The standard way to read URL parameters. fetch + find The logic behind filtering and retrieving data.
 Component navigation (Link) The foundation of how routes and pages connect.

+## Step 1C:

+✅ Test this out!

+Open /product/1 → Click “Add to Cart”

+Open /cart → Check whether the item you just added appears

+Add it a few more times → See if the quantity increases

+Click “Remove” → Check if the item can be deleted

+🧭 After completing this, you’ll have learned:

+Concept Practical Meaning
+Context / Provider A way to share state across multiple pages Custom Hook (useCart) A good habit for encapsulating reusable logic State update logic (setCart(prev => ...))
+The core of React’s “immutable updates” concept